 For more than 100 years, Santalucía Seguros has provided insurance coverage to individuals and businesses in Spain.
 The Madrid-based company has long maintained a familiar brand and brick-and-mortar presence through a network of 400 agencies and 17,000 workers.
 Realizing that many customers now prefer to purchase insurance policies through digital channels, Santalucía Seguros is undergoing an enterprise-wide digital transformation across all its lines of business— home, life, financial, retirement, pet, and other insurance products.
 By investing in a Customer 360 solution, Santalucía Seguros has been able to able to move from a policy-centric view to a customer-centric view that helps in more personalized communications with customers.
 Read the full story here, or watch the video here.

 As these 12 examples show, customer experience is critical to your organizations’ success.
 Listening to your customers and valuing what they tell you will help you differentiate from your competition and stand out in the new world.
-If you’d like to learn more about creating exceptional customer experiences, join us for our second annual CX VIP Summit in New York.
+If you’d like to learn more about bringing your data into focus with AI, join us for our annual MDM 360 & Data Governance Summit in New York.
 And feel free to connect with me on Twitter at @MDMGeek.
 I would love to hear your feedback and comments.